edmundedgar/did-plc-p2p-guard-rails/README.md

 ### Why only guardrails?

 We could solve the problems listed in "problems we don't solve" by removing the sequencers entirely and just putting all the updates on a public blockchain.
-However this will tend to be slower and more expensive than using a semi-trusted timestamping server, and this proposal aims to avoid damaging the experience of users to the extent that a server they trust is running honestly and working well.
+However this will tend to be slower and more expensive than using a semi-trusted sequencer.
+This proposal aims to avoid damaging the experience of users to the extent that a server they trust is running honestly and working well.